bc-marine-canvas/bc-marine-canvas/content/covers/_index.md

 listHeading: We've got you covered
 ---

-Covers are great way to protect your boat from the environment.
-They range in size, with the largest covering the entire vessel (think a winter cover), down to small covers and bags (think a winch cover or sheet bag), and anywhere in between.
+Covers protect your boat (and things on your boat) from the environment.
+They vary widely in size, with the largest covering the entire vessel, down to small covers and bags, and anywhere in between.

 <!--more-->

-A well-constructed, correctly fitting cover provides effective protection from the elements.
-Canvas a uniquely well-suited material for this application, due to its breathability.
+Canvas is a uniquely well-suited material for protecting your boat and equipment from moisture due to its breathability.
 Canvas covers won't trap moisture, which helps to prevent the growth of mold and mildew.